neverstopbuilding/blog/src/_posts/2012-11-28-i-got-the-bower-ui-dependency-management-with-bower.md

 layout: post
 title: "I Got the Bower!
 UI Dependency Management with Bower"
 date: 2012-11-28 23:18
-comments: true
+category: web development
-categories: [bower, dependency management]
+tags:  [bower, dependency management, ui assets, node, package management]
 ---

 I have been getting my learn on of late, recently reaching a milestone on a CRM tool for the Ovarian Cancer National Alliance, I now have all this free time to explore new and fascinating things.
 Enter [Research Bug](http://researchbug.tumblr.com/), a web app my buddy and I are working on to streamline the white hot UX research process.